 Virtual Reality is a natural medium for 3D world environments like Virbela.
 While being able to join from a desktop or laptop device is convenient, using VR is even more immersive for users in Virbela.
 Instead of doing things like pushing a key on a keyboard or clicking and dragging your mouse to “look around”, you can actually just look around.
 Instead of clicking a button to “wave”, you can simply wave.

 VR provides other advantages too.
-When on desktop, it can be easy to let your attention drift to other applications, browser tabs, or even other things around you in your physical environment.
+When on a desktop, it can be easy to let your attention drift to other applications, browser tabs, or even other things around you in your physical environment.
 In VR, your attention is entirely focused on your surroundings and the people with you in the virtual space.
 The rich immersion of virtual reality heightens the sense of presence and togetherness that makes interacting in 3D worlds so powerful.
 Hand tracking adds another significant communication layer.

 This gave us time to see how the VR market matured while building a sustainable business, one that didn’t rely on the adoption of VR hardware or left us waiting on “the next VR headset” being touted as the next game-changer.

 Have a VR Headset other than an Oculus Rift or HTC Vive?
-You may be interested in checking out FRAME, a beta project from VirBELA that works on Oculus Quest, WinMR, Vive, Rift, and other standalone headsets.
+You may be interested in checking out FRAME, a beta project from Virbela that works on Oculus Quest, WinMR, Vive, Rift, and other standalone headsets.